David Kidwell: Coaching career

 Kidwell oversaw a brief but embarrassing era for New Zealand Rugby League in which they lost two World Cup matches to tier-2 nations, and fluked a draw against another in the 2016 Four Nations tournament.

 A series of critical failures in team culture and management led to disappointing results and a mass exodus of players.
 One notable player to leave the team was Jason Taumololo.
 Taumololo defected to Tonga, who defeated New Zealand in a World Cup pool match.

 Kidwell was replaced by Michael Maguire after failing to make the semi-finals of the 2017 World Cup.

 In 2018, Kidwell was appointed as assistant coach at one of his former clubs The Parramatta Eels.

 In May 2022 it was announced that Kidwell had been appointed defensive coach of the Argentina rugby union side, by head coach Michael Cheika.

+In February 2025 it was announced that Kidwell would reunite with Michael Cheika, joining Leicester Tigers as their defence coach on secondment from Japan rugby until the end of the season.

+Following the end of the 2024/25 season, Kidwell has left his role with Japan rugby and joined Otago Highlanders as their defence coach on a 2 year contract.